kstenerud/concise-encoding/cbe-specification.md

 ### String

 Strings are specialized byte arrays, containing the UTF-8 representation of a string.
-Strings must not contain a byte order mark (u+feff) or the NUL (u+0000) character.
+Strings must not contain a byte order mark.

+Support for the NUL character (u+0000) is implementation defined due to potential issues with null string delimiters in some languages and platforms.
+It should be avoided in general for safety and portability.
+Support for NUL must not be assumed.

 The length field holds the byte length (length in octets), NOT the character length.